 GeneralR.W.
-"Kas" Kastner was a well known production car driver in the late 1950's and class Champion of the California Sports Car Club in 1959 as well as winner of the Championship for the SCCA during that same year.
-The Championships were won driving a 1958 TR3A Triumph.
-He was the Chief Instructor for the California Sports Car Club at the Riverside Raceway for several years and also the National Licensing Chairman for the SCCA.
-He also participated in sailboat racing for twenty years and was the National Champion in two classes along with many regional and divisional titles.
+"Kas" Kastner was a well-known production car driver in the late 1950's and class Champion of the California Sports Car Club in 1959 as well as winner of the Championship for the SCCA during that same year.
+The championships were won driving a 1958 TR3A Triumph.

+Kas was the Chief Instructor for the California Sports Car Club at the Riverside Raceway for several years, as well as the National Licensing Chairman for the SCCA.
+He also participated in sailboat racing for 20 years and was the National Champion in two classes along with many regional and divisional titles.

 Automotive ExperienceKas's experience in the automotive industry spans over 50 years.
 He has particular experience in the field of performance vehicles and automotive racing and racing team management.

 He designed various automotive performance parts, systems and methods of increasing the performance of standard production cars.

 RacingR.W.
 Kastner is an acknowledged expert in racing team management with a winning history of National and International racing events.
-He has wins in various classes and prototype competitions for many well known automotive manufacturers and privately owned racing teams.
+He has wins in various classes and prototype competitions for many well-known automotive manufacturers and privately-owned racing teams.

 Kas was also involved with the design, manufacturing and sale of performance components and systems such as; engine high performance parts, suspension parts, turbocharger systems, brakes, and aerodynamic improvement of body parts and design.

 The Nissan YearsR.W.
-Kastner was the Motorsports National Manager for Nissan of North America from 1986 thru 1990.
-He then moved on to be Vice President, Operations, of the new Nissan research and development facility Nissan Performance Technology Inc (NPTI) in Vista, California.
+Kastner was the Motorsports National Manager for Nissan of North America from 1986 through 1990.
+He then moved on to be Vice President, Operations of the new Nissan research and development facility, Nissan Performance Technology, Inc. (NPTI) in Vista, California.